 With early detection, you can dramatically reduce the severity and length of a postpartum mood change.

-Perinatal Mood Disorders (PMDs) affect the entire family.
+Perinatal Mood or Anxiety Disorders (PMADs) affect the entire family.
 Here are some tips for supporting yourself and your partner.

 - Find time for yourself.